autopulated/busybot/readme.md

     const challenge = await generate({forMersenneExponent:4253, withDifficulty: 100});
     req.session.challenge = challenge;

-    // the challenge is a plain javascript object that is json-serialisable: res.send(challenge);
+    // the challenge is a plain object that is json-serialisable: res.send(challenge);
 });